-“The Faye Chateau” on Church Avenue is managed by Cohobnb Properties and listed on Airbnb / Photo: Todd Gill, Fayetteville Flyer
+“The Faye Chateau” (left) off Church Avenue is managed by Cohobnb Properties and listed on Airbnb / Photo: Todd Gill, Fayetteville Flyer

 Anyone who rents a home in Fayetteville through sites like Airbnb and VRBO might have some extra time to get their permit without a Planning Commission hearing.